Kowloon Motor Bus: Depots

-In addition, these depots with the exception of the Kowloon Bay Depot are responsible for the maintenance of part of the fleet owned by Long Win Bus, since the KMB and LWB are owned by the same parent company.
+In addition, these depots with the exception of the Kowloon Bay Depot are responsible for the maintenance of part of the fleet owned by Long Win Bus, since KMB and LWB are owned by the same parent company.

 Football team

 Kowloon Motor Bus also has a Hong Kong football club, Kowloon Motor Bus Co.
 It was formed in 1947 and joined Hong Kong First Division League in the 1947/48 season.
 Nicknamed "Atomic Bus", the team obtained the only two league titles in 1953/54 and 1966/67.
 The team attained its peak in the 1950s and 1960s when the "South China - Kowloon Motor Bus Co. crash" (南巴大戰) was one of the highlighted rival matches in Hong Kong.
 In 1970/71, the team faced their first relegation, but was able to stay in the First Division as Jardines quit the league in the following season.
 However, the team were relegated in 1972/73.
 It made its last First Division League appearance in 1976/77, but was relegated after only one season.
 The football team quit the league in 1981 and reformed in 2017.